 - On 11 April 2019 we published our Draft Determinations for the Fast Track companies: Severn Trent Water, South West Water and United Utilities.
 These companies all submitted plans that set a new standard for the sector.

-PR19 will set our draft and final determinations of the price, service and incentive package for water companies for the period 2020-25.
+At PR19 we set our draft and final determinations of the price, service and incentive package for water companies for the period 2020-25.
 By providing financial, procedural and reputational incentives, PR19 allows companies that submit the best plans to benefit – and aligns the interests of companies, investors and customers.
 What matters most to customers is the delivery of these plans.
 So the strongest incentives are associated with the successful delivery of business plans; for example, through outcome outperformance and underperformance payments, and through cost-sharing rates.

 The PR19 Final methodology document set out how we would operate the price controls and some of the key incentives for the 2025-25 period.
 We want to give stakeholders early sight of how we could go about implementing these controls and incentives, and in particular how we will reconcile water companies’ actual revenue with the amount that they should collect.
 We made progress towards this by publishing a number of models last year.
 Now we are providing further clarity by:

 - updating a number of these models;